Burkina Faso: Languages

 Burkina Faso is a multilingual country.
 The working languages are French, which was introduced during the colonial period, and English.
-In December 2023, due to deteriorating relations between Burkina Faso and the French government, the Burkina Faso government announced it was elevating Mooré, Bissa, Dyula and Fula to the status of official languages.
+In December 2023, due to deteriorating relations between Burkina Faso and the French government, the Burkina Faso government announced it was elevating national languages to the status of official languages.
 French was dropped as an official language, becoming a working language with English instead.
+The 2024 transitional charter adopted under President Traoré mentions "all national languages of Burkina Faso" would serve as the country's official languages.
+The charter does not name any of those official or national languages.

-Altogether, an estimated 69 languages are spoken in the country, of which about 60 languages are indigenous.
+An estimated 69 languages are spoken in the country, of which about 60 languages are indigenous.
 The Mooré language is the most spoken language in Burkina Faso, spoken by about half the population, mainly in the central region around the capital, Ouagadougou.

-According to the 2006 census, the languages spoken natively in Burkina Faso were Mooré by 40.5% of the population, Fula by 9.3%, Gourmanché by 6.1%, Bambara by 4.9%, Bissa by 3.2%, Bwamu by 2.1%, Dagara by 2%, San by 1.9%, Lobiri with 1.8%, Lyélé with 1.7%, Bobo and Sénoufo with 1.4% each, Nuni by 1.2%, Dafing by 1.1%, Tamasheq by 1%, Kassem by 0.7%, Gouin by 0.4%, Dogon, Songhai, and Gourounsi by 0.3% each, Ko, Koussassé, Sembla, and Siamou by 0.1% each, other national languages by 5%, other African languages by 0.2%, French (the official language) by 1.3%, and other non-indigenous languages by 0.1%.
+In 2006, the languages spoken natively in Burkina Faso were Mooré by 40.5% of the population, Fula by 9.3%, Gourmanché by 6.1%, Bambara by 4.9%, Bissa by 3.2%, Bwamu by 2.1%, Dagara by 2%, San by 1.9%, Lobiri with 1.8%, Lyélé with 1.7%, Bobo and Sénoufo with 1.4% each, Nuni by 1.2%, Dafing by 1.1%, Tamasheq by 1%, Kassem by 0.7%, Gouin by 0.4%, Dogon, Songhai, and Gourounsi by 0.3% each, Ko, Koussassé, Sembla, and Siamou by 0.1% each, other national languages by 5%, other African languages by 0.2%, French (an official language at the time) by 1.3%, and other non-indigenous languages by 0.1%.

 In the west, Mandé languages are widely spoken, the most predominant being Dyula (also known as Jula or Dioula), others including Bobo, Samo, and Marka.
 Fula is widespread, particularly in the north.
 Gourmanché is spoken in the east, while Bissa is spoken in the south.